-General Standards for the acceptable use of CDU Learning Platform and Online Campus require responsible behavior with respect to the electronic information environment at all times.
+General standards for the acceptable use of CDU systems require responsible behavior with respect to the electronic information environment at all times.

 All users will maintain truthfulness and honesty in personal and computer identification.

-All CDU Usernames are property of CDU and as such CDU retains exclusive rights to the creation, assignment, revocation, usage and content management of all CDU Usernames.
+All CDU usernames are the property of CDU and as such CDU retains exclusive rights to the creation, assignment, revocation, usage, and content management of all CDU usernames.